hideblue97/HCGAN/README.md

 Password : `gys7`

 ## Acknowledgement
-We thank the authors of [Res2Net](https://mmcheng.net/res2net/), [MWCNN](https://github.com/lpj0/MWCNN.git), and [KTDN](https://github.com/GlassyWu/KTDN).
+We thank the authors of [CycleDehaze](https://github.com/engindeniz/Cycle-Dehaze), [ResidualDenseNet](https://github.com/lizhengwei1992/ResidualDenseNetwork-Pytorch).
 Part of our code is built upon their modules.